galikbence/genome_annotation/README.md

 Create a custom database from a multi-FASTA file of sequences:

+     #Example

       makeblastdb –in mydb.fsa –dbtype nucl –parse_seqids

 A BLAST search against a database requires at least a –query and –db option:

+     #Example

       blastn –db nt –query nt.fsa –out results.out

    ### InterProScan example

-Once you have uncompressed your download, you can run InterProScan directly from the command line.
+You can run InterProScan directly from the command line (be sure you database is updated).
 In the following example we will use the protein sequences for the analysis.
 If the `--applications <ANALYSES>` option is not set, ALL analyses will be run.

 Available analyses: